 The emails are not from USPS.
-The claim that USPS failed to deliver a parcel to the recipient due to an incorrect address is untrue.
+The claim that USPS failed to deliver a parcel to the recipient is untrue.
 Clicking on the ‘shipping label’ link in the emails will download a malicious file to the user’s computer.
 In some versions, the email may also try to trick people into submitting email account login credentials on a fraudulent website.

 Subject: Problem with the delivery of parcelUSPS .COMNotificationYour package has arrived on August 16th, but the messenger was